Letcher County Central High School

-Letcher County Central High School (LCCHS) is a public high school containing grades 9-12 in the southeastern city Ermine of Letcher County, Kentucky, United States, about 15 miles from the Virginia border.
+Letcher County Central High School (LCCHS) is a public high school containing grades 9–12 in the southeastern city Ermine of Letcher County, Kentucky, United States, about 15 miles from the Virginia border.
 The school opened in 2005 with its first graduating class in 2006.
 This is now the only high school in the district because it was built to combine all high schools of the district into one.
 However, it is not the only public high school in Letcher County, as the city of Jenkins and its immediate area are served by a separate school district that did not participate in the consolidation.
 LCCHS was rated bronze in the "US News Best High Schools" rankings.

-In 2012 LCCHS offered its 930 students Advanced Placement courses, 16 athletic teams, vocational courses, a Speech Team, a Pep and Marching Band with a Color Guard, JROTC, programs for office workers and peer tutors, and other extracurricular activities and clubs.
-The school's band and JROTC traveled to participate in the second inauguration of President Barack Obama in 2013.
-The volleyball team has been to state tournament several times, the wrestling team has had multiple regional championships, and the girls' basketball team has several sweet sixteen appearances.
-In the 2011–2012 school year the cheerleaders placed second State-At-Large and were 14th Region Champions, the boys' soccer team were District Champions, the Cross Country team made District and Region Champions, the varsity boys' team won 13th in State, and the Lady Cougar Basketball team were 53rd District Champions.
+In 2012, LCCHS offered its 930 students Advanced Placement courses, 16 athletic teams, vocational courses, a speech team, a pep and marching band with a color guard, JROTC, programs for office workers and peer tutors, and other extracurricular activities and clubs.

 History

 Letcher County Central High School was opened in 2005.
 The school was built to consolidate the three schools of the district: Fleming-Neon High School, Whitesburg High School, and Letcher High School.
 In early 2012, the new Letcher County Area Technology Center was opened on the same property as Letcher County Central.
-This $9.5 million building is used by students of Letcher County Central and Jenkins Middle High School.
+This $9.5 million building is used by students of Letcher County Central.

 Enrollment

-According to the 09-2010 school year, of Letcher Central's 952 students, 1% were of a minority and 63% were total economically disadvantaged.
-0.2% of the student body were considered American Indian/Alaskan Native, 1% Black, 0.1% Hispanic, and 98% white.
+In the 2022–2023 school year, of Letcher Central's 753 students, 1% were of a minority and 63% were economically disadvantaged.
+0.2% of the student body were American Indian/Alaskan Native, 1% Black, 0.1% Hispanic, and 98% white.
 52% of the student body were male, and 48% female.

 Programs

 LCC offers Advanced Placement (AP) courses and dual credit classes through local colleges to earn college credit and demonstrate success at college-level coursework.
-LCCHS also provides vocational classes at the Letcher Co.
-Area Technology Building to provide the students with technical education training.
+Vocational classes at the Letcher Co.
+Area Technology Building provide technical education training.
 The school also offers programs for students who want to be office workers and peer tutors.

 Extracurricular activities

 Athletics

-Letcher Central provides 16 sport teams including the single sex teams.
-These include tennis, baseball, volleyball, boys and girls soccer, football, cross country, golf, cheerleading, dance, wrestling, girls and boys basketball, archery, track & field, and softball.
+Letcher Central provides 16 sport teams, including the single-sex teams.
+These include tennis, baseball, volleyball, boys' and girls' soccer, football, cross country, golf, cheerleading, dance, wrestling, girls' and boys' basketball, archery, track & field, and softball.